Two weeks later

 “See you, Sydney,” Brian said.

-“Yep, see you, kid,” Graham said, smiling back at her, deciding at that moment to call her that, the little sister of his boy’s girl.
+“Yep, see you, kid,” Graham said, smiling back at her, deciding at that moment to call her that, the little sister of his boy’s girl, a spot that allowed for friendship.

 “See you,” Sydney said, watching them walk down the drive to Brian’s car.
 He slid behind the wheel, and Graham folded his self into the passenger seat.
 A few seconds and the car came to life along with the loud music from earlier.
 They waved one more time before they rolled away.